qemu-gazebo-sim/p2os-arduino/README.md

 ![P2OS Arduino UML](./docs/diagramas-test_setup-pioneer_2dx_interface-p2os_comm-Complete.drawio.png)

+- **p2os**: Class responsible for performing the entire P2OS communication.
+It includes methods for startup, shutdown, handling main loop operations, retrieving robot data, and sending velocity and motor state formatted for the robot.

+- **p2os_comm**: Class responsible for encapsulating parameters, settings, and helper methods to perform the entire P2OS communication protocol correctly.
+This class is

+- **packet**: Class responsible for building messages (adding headers and checksums), verifying received messages, receiving messages from the Pioneer 2DX, and sending messages to the Pioneer 2DX.

+- **sip**: Class responsible for processing and managing data exchanged with a robot, such as separating the data into different types of variables and filtering out incorrect data.

+- **robot_params**: File responsible for managing all Pioneer robot type configurations, like the distance between wheels, available commands, number of ultrasonic sensors etc.

+- **p2os_config**: File responsible for maintaining all the P2OS protocol configurations.

+- **p2os_msgs**: File responsible for defining all message types used throughout the P2OS protocol.

 ## 🎨 Format

 The project uses `clang-format` to format files, there is a `.clang-format` with the formatting rules for the project.
 To install it, on Ubuntu, run the following command on the terminal: